pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     CAST5 (also known as CAST-128) is a block cipher approved for use in the Canadian government by the `Communications Security Establishment`_.
-It is a variable key length cipher and supports keys from 40-128 bits in length.
+It is a variable key length cipher and supports keys from 40-128 :term:`bits` in length.

     :param bytes key: The secret key, This must be kept secret.
-40 to 128 bits in length in increments of 8 bits.
+40 to 128 :term:`bits` in length in increments of 8 bits.

 .. class:: SEED(key)